davidwilby/davidwilby.github.io/README.md

 ### About Me
-I am a Research Software Engineer in the RSE Team at The University of Sheffield.
+I am a Senior Research Software Engineer in the RSE Team at The University of Sheffield.
 My interest is in facilitating the best possible practice in research computing, from good training to advocating reproducible scientific software methods.

 I act as a software developer on a variety of projects across the spectrum of research at The University of Sheffield and teach workshops on reproducible research software methods and general programming for researchers, particularly relating to git, Python and Matlab.